DxMortem/Arem-TallerPatronesArquitectura/README.md

 Student of System Engineering
 Escuela Colombiana de Ingeniería Julio Garavito.

+## Architecture Document

+You can see a simple explication of the architecture of ServiceMix and the example developed in the next link of [Google Drive](https://drive.google.com/open?id=1CU7oZQuZKPNKg_bZ5x97Q7jzx3kPJU_p)

 ## AWS Instructions
 Have the EC2 virtual machine created with the security permissions to access to the 61616 port